 If you already live in Nashville, what are you waiting for?

-Our guest contributor is Tim Eyre.
-In his role in the self storage industry, Tim helps customers care for their cherished belongings that must be put in storage.
+In the self storage industry, Tim Eyre helps customers care for their cherished belongings that must be put in storage.
 Tim regularly visits his facilities including a Nashville self storage center.
 He also contributes to the Extra Space Storage Blog where he writes on a variety of storage related subjects.

 Photo by Bantosh